 The Arts and Entertainment Districts

-Thursday through Sunday evenings downtown transforms into what’s called the Arts & Entertainment Districts made up of the Quigley and Meridian areas.
-This allows downtown-goers to experience multiple establishments and outdoor activities with special “to-go” cups available for alcoholic beverages.
+Huntsville has three Arts & Entertainment Districts, made up of the downtown Quigley district, S.R.
+Butler Green and Village of Providence.
+This allows downtown-goers to experience multiple establishments and outdoor activities with special “to-go” cups available for alcoholic beverages between the hours of noon and 11 pm.
 These special districts are especially convenient when you’re enjoying one of our many signature festivals – like Panoply Arts Festival, Whistlestop BBQ Festival, or Rocket City Brewfest.

 Parks and Nature